Tchidi Chikere: Background and early life

 Chikere is from Amuzi, Ahiazu Mbaise in Imo State.
 He is the youngest child of his parents.
-He studied English Language at the University of Calabar.
-While in the university he began writing movie scripts and was also part of a three-man music group.
-On completion of his National Youth Service, he travelled to the UK, and published his first book while there.
-Chikere went fully into the film industry after graduating from the University.
+He studied English language at the University of Calabar.
+There, he began writing movie scripts and was also part of a three-man music group.
+On completion of his National Youth Service, he travelled to the UK, and published his first book there.
+Chikere went fully into the film industry after graduating from the university.

 Personal life

 Chikere has three sons with his first wife, actress Sophia Tchidi Chikere.
 The marriage ended in 2012.

 He later married actress Nuella Njubigbo.
 The traditional wedding ceremony took place on 29 March 2014 in his wife's hometown in Anambra State, and the white wedding was held at the Catholic Church of Transfiguration, VGC, Lagos State, on 9 June 2018.
-He has a daughter with Nuella and in 2021, speculations arose that the couple had separated.
-They unfollowed each other on Instagram.
+He has a daughter with Nuella.
+In 2021, speculations arose that the couple had separated.
 As of April 2023, Chikere announced that he had remarried.